ansys/pysimai/doc/source/index.rst

 class provides for postprocessing and analzing your prediction data.

-You use the :attr:`~ansys.simai.core.data.predictions.Prediction.post` attribute of the prediction to run  the postprocessing and get its data:
+You use the :attr:`~ansys.simai.core.data.predictions.Prediction.post` attribute of the prediction to run  the postprocessing and access its data:

 .. code-block:: python